 How to Become a Health Care Administrator

-To work in this field, you'll need to have both administrative and medical knowledge.
+Keep in mind that to work in this field, you'll need to have both administrative and medical knowledge.
 Employers are often looking for workers who are familiar with the following topics:

 - Health services management